hthr777-prog/ACDP-u-Protocol/README.md

 ⚖️ Copyright & Legal Status
-This document and the ACDP protocol itself — including its structure, terminology, definitions, conceptual taxonomy, classification scheme, stage sequence, and methodological framework — constitute copyrighted intellectual property of Michael Kenigsberg.
+This document and the ACDP protocol itself — including its structure, terminology, definitions, conceptual taxonomy, classification scheme, stage sequence, and methodological framework — connote copyrighted intellectual property of Michael Kenigsberg.

 The names “ACDP”, “Universal Abstract Concept Disambiguation Protocol”, and any substantially similar identifiers are used here as protected marks